Izzy4999/weather-app-react/README.md

 ---

 ### 📝 Notes
--If you face any issues, ensure your API key is correctly placed in the .env file.
+- If you face any issues, ensure your API key is correctly placed in the .env file.
--Feel free to customize the app as needed!
+- Feel free to customize the app as needed!